tremor-rs/tremor-www-docs/docs/tremor-script/index.md

 #### Null

-The null literal which represents the abscence of a defined value
+The null literal which represents the absence of a defined value

 ```tremor
 null